oar-team/kameleon/docs/source/grid5000_tutorial.rst

 With this simple example, we have already introduced most of the Kameleon concepts and syntax.
 First, how recipes are structured using a hierarchy composed of: sections, steps, microsteps.

-* Sections: The sections correspond to the minimal actions that have to be performed in order to have a software stack that can be run almost anywhere.
-This brings to Kameleon a high degree of customizability, reuse of code and users have total control in when and where the sections have to take place.
+* Sections: correspond to the minimal actions that have to be performed in order to have a software stack that can be run almost anywhere.
+This brings to Kameleon a high degree of customizability, reuse of code and users have total control over when and where the sections have to take place.
 This minimal actions are: bootstrap, setup and export.

-* Steps: It refers to a specific action to be done inside a section.
+* Steps: It refers to a specific action to be done inside a section (e.g., software installation, network configuration, configure kernel).
   Steps can be declared in independent files that improves the degree of reusability.

 * Microsteps: procedures composed of shell commands.
 The goal of dividing steps into microsteps is the possibility of activating certain actions within a step and performing a better checkpoint.

-The Kameleon hierarchy encourages the reuse (shareability) of code and modularity of procedures.
+Kameleon hierarchy encourages the reuse (shareability) of code and modularity of procedures.
 The minimal building block are the commands *exec_* which wraps shell commands adding a simple error handling and interactivenes in case of a problem.
 These commands are executed in a given context.
 Which could be: local, in, out.